 Florida Youthful Offender Act

-The court has four sentencing options for a youthful offender:
+The court has several sentencing options for a youthful offender:

 - incarceration for no more than 364 days in a county facility;